What Is a Clickwrap Agreement?

 Are clickwrap agreements better than electronic signatures?

-From a user experience, workflow enablement, general efficiency perspective…very much so.
-Clickwrap agreements allow you more flexibility in agreement presentation, automated acceptance tracking, and enables self-service workflows.
+From a user experience, workflow enablement, general efficiency perspective, clickwrap agreements are better than traditional esignatures.
+Clickwrap agreements allow you more flexibility in agreement presentation and automated acceptance tracking, and enable self-service workflows.

 In terms of legal enforceability, clickwrap agreements provide an added layer of authenticity with the data points and audit trail that are collected throughout the process of acceptance.